dankoster/figment/readme.md

 1) Clone the repo locally: `git clone https://github.com/dankoster/figment.git`
 1) Navigate to the folder that was created by git: `cd figment`
-1) run the terminal command: `mkdir -p dist && cp -rv ./assets/* ./dist && tsc`
+1) Run the terminal command: `mkdir -p dist && cp -rv ./assets/* ./dist && tsc`
    * `mkdir -p dist` makes the dist folder
    * `cp -rv ./assets/* ./dist` verbosely copies the contents of the assets folder into dist
    * `tsc` compiles the typescript (or use `tsc -w` to watch for changes)